⏹️ Making your JVM application interruptible

 Such issues are possible not only with the sbt runner but also with any other tool that “wraps” your application and restarts it within a single JVM process.

-Well, there is no universal solution, and every case must be investigated individually, but a very basic example is:
+Well, there is no universal solution, and every case must be investigated individually, but the very basic example is:

 // Before